d2l-ai/d2l-en/chapter_recurrent-modern/lstm.md

 [**The actual model**] is defined as described above, consisting of three gates and an input node.
 Note that only the hidden state is passed to the output layer.
-A long `for` loop in the forward method will result in extremely long JIT compilation times for the first run.
-As a solution to this, instead of using a `for` loop to update the state with every time step, JAX has `jax.lax.scan` utility transformation to achieve the same behaviour.
+A long for-loop in the `forward` method will result in an extremely long JIT compilation time for the first run.
+As a solution to this, instead of using a for-loop to update the state with every time step, JAX has `jax.lax.scan` utility transformation to achieve the same behavior.
-It takes in an initial state called `carry` and an `inputs` array which is scanned on its leading axis. `scan` ultimately returns the final state and the stacked outputs as expected.
+It takes in an initial state called `carry` and an `inputs` array which is scanned on its leading axis.
+The `scan` transformation ultimately returns the final state and the stacked outputs as expected.
 :end_tab:

 ```{.python .input}